Learning Dual-Pixel Alignment for Defocus Deblurring: Introduction

-In the decoder, deep features from DP views are fused to predict the all-in-focus image, where skip-connections are adopted to better exploit shallow and deep features.
+In the decoder, deep features from DP views are fused to predict the sharp image, where skip-connections are adopted to better exploit shallow and deep features.
 Since skip-connected features from the encoder may still have misalignment with deep features in the decoder, we propose to incorporate DAM in the decoder.
 As shown in Fig. \ref{fig:EAMDAM}(b), DAM has a similar structure with EAM, where deformable convolutions are employed to further enhance the alignment of skip-connected features from the encoder and deep features in the decoder.
-By introducing EAMs and DAMs, DP views can be well aligned in DPANet for better predicting the latent all-in-focus image.
+By introducing EAMs and DAMs, DP views can be well aligned in DPANet for better predicting the latent sharp image.

 Experiments are conducted on the real-wold defocus deblurring DPDD dataset \cite{abuolaim2020defocus}.
-Both quantitative and qualitative results show that our DPANet is notably superior to the state-of-the-art methods including single image defocus deblurring methods \cite{Shi_2015_CVPR, karaali2017edge, Lee_2019_CVPR}, motion deblurring methods \cite{zamir2021multi, zhang2019deep} and DP defocus deblurring methods \cite{abuolaim2020defocus,abuolaim2020learning, pan2021dual}.
-Especially on difficult cases, severe defocus blurry images can be well restored by our DPANet.
+Both quantitative and qualitative results show that our DPANet is notably superior to the state-of-the-art methods including single image defocus deblurring methods \cite{Shi_2015_CVPR, karaali2017edge, Lee_2019_CVPR}, motion deblurring methods \cite{zamir2021multi, zhang2019deep} and DP defocus deblurring methods \cite{abuolaim2020defocus,abuolaim2020learning, pan2021dual,BaMBNet,Restormer}.
 Moreover, when handling real-world defocus blurry images captured by the Google PIXEL camera~\cite{abuolaim2020defocus}, our DPANet is superior to state-of-the-art methods in reducing defocus blur while recovering visually plausible sharp structures and textures.

-Our contributions are three-fold: \begin{itemize} \item A dedicated network, \emph{i.e.}, DPANet, is proposed for simultaneous learning of DP alignment and defocus deblurring, in which DP views with different blur amounts can be well aligned for better predicting the all-in-focus image. \item Two novel alignment modules, \emph{i.e.}, EAM and DAM, are proposed for aligning deep features of DP views in the encoder and decoder. \item Experiments on benchmark datasets have been conducted to verify the effectiveness of our DPANet in reducing defocus blur while recovering visually favorable structures and textures.
+Our contributions are three-fold: \begin{itemize} \item A dedicated network, \emph{i.e.}, DPANet, is proposed for simultaneous learning of DP alignment and defocus deblurring, in which DP views with different blur amounts can be well aligned for better predicting the sharp image. \item Two novel alignment modules, \emph{i.e.}, EAM and DAM, are proposed for aligning deep features of DP views in the encoder and decoder. \item Experiments on benchmark datasets have been conducted to verify the effectiveness of our DPANet in reducing defocus blur while recovering visually favorable structures and textures.

 \end{itemize}

 The remainder of this paper is organized as follows: we briefly review relevant works of single image defocus deblurring and dual-pixel defocus deblurring methods in Section \ref{sec:related}.
 In Section \ref{sec:method}, the proposed DPANet is presented in details along with two novel alignment modules.
 In Section \ref{sec:experiment}, experiments are conducted to verify the effectiveness of our DPANet in comparison with state-of-the-art methods.
 Finally, Section \ref{sec:conclusion} ends this paper with concluding remarks.